Evie Sparkes is a published novelist, content writer, and company director from the UK.

 There are more people out there than jobs so you need to be on it in an interview.
 Listen intently to the interviewer and answer clearly and concisely.
 You are going to be better than the competition.

 Don't worry about what everyone else might be saying.
 It's unimportant.
 All that matters is what you say and how you come across.
-If you get hung up on everyone else being better than you, smarter, funnier, more attractive, you will lose sight of the fact that YOU are a good candidate or you wouldn't have been selected for interview in the first place.
+If you get hung up on everyone else being better, smarter, funnier, and more attractive than you, you'll lose sight of why you are a good candidate.

 Smile as much as possible.
-People like smily people.
-We are drawn to happy faces so be one of those.
+People like smiley people.
+We are drawn to happy faces.
+Look happy!

-This all depends on the company but as a rule I would dress smartly.
+This all depends on the company but as a rule, I would dress smartly.
 I used to work for a publishing company and everyone wore jeans.
-I knew this before I applied for the job but I still didn't rock up in a faded pair of levis and a copped T-shirt.
+I knew this before I applied for the job but I still didn't show up in a faded pair of Levi's and a cropped t-shirt.

 Smart casual is totally acceptable in most cases.
 If however, you are going for a job with an accountancy firm or some other financial institute you men might want to consider a shirt and jacket even if you ditch the tie.